How To Evaluate Credit Card Processing Merchant Services

-There are numerous credit card processing services to choose from, each offering different features and fees.
-Choosing a company to process your customer's credit card payments can be a daunting task, and sometimes you'll experience difficulties both looking for a merchant account provider and then afterwards- if you make the wrong selection!
+There are many credit card processing services to choose from, each offering different features and fees.
+Choosing a company to process your customer’s credit card payments can be a daunting task.
+Sometimes you’ll experience difficulties both looking for a merchant account provider and then afterwards if you make the wrong selection!

-Many banks will deny small business applications for merchant accounts because they don't want to take the risk.
-Most small businesses end up going through third party providers who actually get the merchant account on your behalf; then apply their own rate structure to your transactions.
+Many banks will deny small business applications for merchant accounts because they don’t want to take the risk.
+Most small businesses end up going through third party providers who actually get the merchant account on your behalf.
+Afterwards they apply their own rate structure to your transactions.

-Some providers charge an annual fee in addition to a fee per transaction, while other providers only charge a percentage of each transaction processed.
+Some providers charge an annual fee in addition to a fee per transaction.
+Other providers only charge a percentage of each transaction processed.
 Typical rates for small businesses accepting phone and mail order payments are $0.10 to $0.30 plus 2 to 3% of the transaction amount.
 If the merchant account providers you are looking at want to charge over this percentage, be sure to check out a few others to see if you can get a lower rate before signing up.
-Sometimes, your credit rating will result in your having to pay higher fees- but it's worth shopping around a little to see if you can get a lower percentage rate per transaction.
+Sometimes, your credit rating will result in your having to pay higher fees.
+It’s worth shopping around a little to see if you can get a lower percentage rate per transaction.

-When you're shopping services looking for the best merchant account provider, make sure to compare all of the fees to see how much you're going to end up spending per each sale.
-You should also take into consideration what the application fee is (if any), how much you pay annually, how much you must spend on equipment needed to set up your account, and whether or not you must maintain a monthly minimum of sales volume.
+When you’re shopping services looking for the best merchant account provider, make sure to compare all the fees to see how much you’re going to end up spending per each sale.
+You should also take into consideration what the application fee is, your annual fee, how much you must spend on equipment needed to set up your account, and whether you must maintain a monthly minimum of sales volume.

-The process for applying for a merchant account varies depending on the company, but you may be asked to provide a photo of your office (even if it's in your home) to verify you are in the location you say that you are.
+The process for applying for a merchant account varies depending on the company.
+You may need to provide a photo of your office (even if it’s in your home) to verify you are in the location you say that you are.
 Some services will want to send a representative to photograph your place of business.
-Occasionally, you'll be asked to provide a DBA or business license, your tax returns and profit and loss statements.
+Sometimes, you’ll need to provide a DBA or business license, your tax returns and profit, and loss statements.